 The higher seeds are more likely to win, but in the history of the tournament, teams seeded as low as No. 8 have become the champion.

-There are also some expansions to the typical field of futures bets in March Madness.
-You can make futures wagers on the progress of any team in the field, in most cases, in terms of how far they go.
+There are also some expansions to the typical array of futures bets in March Madness.
+You can make futures wagers on the progress of any team in the field — in most cases, in terms of how far they go.

 Futures bets are usually expressed as moneylines, but they are easily convertible into straight odds if you prefer.